 Iceland has an area of 40 thousand square miles and a population of 330,000 (in 2016) people, most of whom live in Reykjavik.
 The U.S. is about 95 times bigger than Iceland, which is roughly the size of Maine.
-Iceland’s main road, the Ring Road, goes around the island and it’s approximately 828 miles.
+Iceland’s main road, the Ring Road, goes around the island and it’s approximately 828 miles (ca. 1,333 km).
 Typical ring road itineraries are between 8 and 12 days.
 The most popular attractions in the south can be reached within a couple of hours from Reykjavik, with the farthest one being Vatnajökull Glacier and the Jökulsárlón Lagoon, located 231 miles (ca. 372 km) away from the capital.

 All major credit cards are accepted we also accept other means of payment, for example, Paypal.
 We use the Icelandic króna (ISK).
 All major currencies can be exchanged at the airport and banks.
 You can also find ATMs all over the country.
-While most businesses do not require that you use a card with a PIN number, there may be a few occasions where a PIN is required—specifically at some gas stations.
+While most businesses do not require that you use a card with a PIN, there may be a few occasions where a PIN is required—specifically at some gas stations.
 Like many places in the U.S., using a debit card for a full tank of gas at the pump may automatically put a significant sum of money (around $200) on hold in your bank account, which is released within a few days.
-Some gas stations may also require you to go inside and purchase a pre-paid gas card, but you can typically use a credit card for that transaction.
+Some gas stations may also require you to go inside and purchase a prepaid gas card, but you can typically use a credit card for that transaction.
 It's also advisable to carry cash in case of absolute emergency; USD or Euros will work in most cases.

 Each season has its charm Iceland in winter has the northern lights, the coziness of being at home, knitting and eating winter food.
 Iceland in the summer has the midnight sun, the friendliness of the outdoors and summer food!
 We love this land, any time of the year!

 While Iceland is famous for being a perfect spot to witness the Northern Lights, it is not guaranteed that you’ll be able to see them in the winter.
 Aurora Borealis displays depend on cloud coverage and the sun’s activity.
 Your best chance of seeing them is after 11 pm in the winter when it’s darkest outside.
-You may need to go on an “aurora hunt” and search for a spot with minimum light pollution, GspotIceland will help to increase your chances.
+You may need to go on an “aurora hunt” and search for a spot with minimum light pollution, G spot Iceland will help to increase your chances.

 The shortest days in Reykjavik are at the end of December when the city gets a little over four hours of daylight.
 In the winter, the sun usually doesn’t rise until after 10:30 am and sets around 4 pm.
-You'll want to maximize the daylight you have, so check out this article if you're planning a wintery Iceland adventure.
+You'll want to maximize the daylight you have, so check out this article if you're planning a winter Iceland adventure.

 While service charges are usually included in your bill in Iceland, you could still tip waiter or guide—10% is usually enough.
 The truth is that Icelanders receive good wages, and tipping has never been a big part of their culture.

 U.S. citizens may stay in the country as tourists for up to 90 days without a visa.
 For a full list of countries that are exempt from a visa, visit Iceland's immigration page.
 Just make sure your passport is valid for six months beyond your travel dates.
 Read here: https://www.utl.is/index.php/en/who-does-not-need-a-visa